 Is SOLES an accredited institution?

 Yes.
 The University of San Diego, of which SOLES is one division, is accredited by the Western Association of Schools and Colleges (WASC).
-SOLES programs are accredited by a variety of accreditors including the Commission on Teacher Credentialing (CTC), the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the Council for Accreditation of Counseling and Related Educational Programs (CACREP) (School Counseling only), the National Council for the Accreditation of Teacher Education (NCATE), and the Council for Exceptional Children (CEC).
+SOLES programs are accredited by a variety of accreditors including the Commission on Teacher Credentialing (CTC), the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the National Council for the Accreditation of Teacher Education (NCATE), and the Council for Exceptional Children (CEC).

 California Licensure Exam Pass Rates